 Master of Arts in Social Gerontology

-First, the thesis option is designed for those who are mid-career professionals who wish to gain additional knowledge and insight from the research in the field of gerontology, to interpret the research critically, and who may wish to be prepared to conduct research on their own.
-These students often consider the PhD specialization in gerontology after completing this program.
+Thesis option: designed for those who wish to gain additional knowledge and insight from the research in the field of gerontology, to interpret the research critically, and who may wish to be prepared to conduct research on their own.

-Second, the degree is designed for those practitioners working with older adults and those that aspire to work with elders in some capacity.
-The non-thesis track provides students with the necessary educational support to be able to understand normal and abnormal age related changes.
+Non-thesis option: designed for practitioners currently working with older adults or aspire to work with elders in some capacity.
+The non-thesis track provides students with the necessary educational support to understand normal and abnormal age related changes.
 The training will also allow students to design, implement and evaluate programming for elders and their families.